An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Combining articles published during the conflict with personal accounts, they give us an unprecedented inside look at the reality of the Russian invasion and its consequences.

-The Ocean in a Drop
+The Ocean in a Drop: Navigating from Crisis to Consciousness

-Dr Roz Savage MBE
+Dr Rosalind Savage MBE

 The Ocean in a Drop follows the quest of Roz Savage, a frustrated environmentalist and ocean adventurer, to find out why her own endeavours and the environmental movement more generally have failed to achieve change of the necessary scope, scale and speed.
 Her journey takes her from the environment through economics and politics into patriarchy and a global culture of domination.
 She examines the tragic psychological flaws in the way we think and the apparent inevitability of civilisational collapse, and deduces that our best hope is to transcend the current trap of runaway materialism.